• Skip to main content

 A badly drafted lease, or inadequate advice when entering into a lease can cost a business thousands and can break a business.
 It pays to have an experienced leasing lawyer to protect you in these circumstances.

-Retail and Commercial Leases
+Retail and Commercial Lease Lawyers North Shore

 In NSW, retail leases are governed by, amongst other things, the Retail Leases Act 1994 (NSW), which is distinct to the legislation for commercial leases.
 Each state and territory has their own laws dealing with retail leases.